jake-hatfield/jake-hatfield/README.md

 ## ⚒️ Projects

 A list of my projects, descriptions, dates, and tech stacks used.
-A link to the Github repository is included if it's open-source and a link to the production version if it's deployed.

-## 📃 Resume

-An up-to-date resume shareable through Google Drive or downloadable directly from the page.